mbhangui/pistop/example_config/README.md

 Files|Purpose
 -----|-------
-/etc/exports|Export /home/pi/MDrive for all clients.
+/etc/exports|Export /MDrive for all clients.
 You have to install/enable nfs-server service /etc/fstab|Entry of external SATA disk.
-It uses systemd to mount the disk whenever accessed as /home/pi/MDrive /etc/mpd.conf|This has the music_directory entry as /MDrive/Music. /var/lib/mpd/MDrive is a symbolic link to /MDrive.
+It uses systemd to mount the disk whenever accessed as /home/pi/MDrive /etc/mpd.conf|This has the music_directory entry as /MDrive/Music.
 /lib/systemd/system/svscan.service|Starts svscan service to start srvices configured in /service /lib/systemd/system/mpd.service|The mpd systemd service file /lib/systemd/system/usb3-poweroff.service|Shuts down the usb3 port when raspberry pi4 is powered off.
 This helps the connected disk to automatically go into standy state